AdobeDocs/experience-manager-forms-cloud-service.en/help/create-form-data-models.md

 ---
-title: How to Create Form Data Model
+title: How to Create Form Data Model?
 description: Experience Manager Forms data integration provides an intuitive user interface to create and work with form data models.
 Learn how to create form data models with or without configured data sources.
 feature: Form Data Model
 role: Business Practitioner, Developers